 Escalation Matrix

 An Escalation Matrix is a set of predefined procedures within an organisation that outline the process of Escalating issues to higher authority for resolution.
-It delineates the hierarchical Escalation tiers and designates the individuals or teams accountable for managing incidents within each tier.
-The level of detail within escalation matrices can vary among different organisations.
+It shows the different levels of escalation and identifies the people or teams responsible for handling matters at each level.

 Table of Contents